salatfreak/pyromaniac/docs/cli-help.md

                   [input] [args ...]

-Compile a pyromaniac config into ignition format and output it as a string, as an live or installer ISO image or over HTTP(S).
-Automatically generate TLS certificates and authentication credentials for secured network based installations.
+Compile a pyromaniac config into ignition format and output it as a string, as a live or installer ISO image or over HTTP(S).
+Automatically generate TLS certificates and authentication credentials for secured network-based installations.

 The pyromaniac configuration format is described in the official